dadashkarimi/ecg2af/README.md

 ## Scalability Considerations

-The current version can support multiple file submissions.
-Yet, they will be processed in sequence.
-If we were to scale this solution for larger data volumes and a higher number of users, here’s what we’d consider:
+The current version supports multiple file submissions, but they are processed sequentially.
+While we recently moved the app to Nginx to balance requests, further scalability considerations remain.
+For handling larger data volumes and more users, here’s what we would consider next:

 1. **Batch Processing**: Process multiple ECG files simultaneously using a distributed system or Python's built-in ``multiprocessing`` functions like ``Pool``.
 2. **Database and Caching**: Store previously uploaded `.hd5` files on disk for each user separately, allowing them to choose from their past uploads to avoid reprocessing